Asset Protection for Business Owners in Florida

 Attorneys Jon Alper and Gideon Alper

 Personal guarantees are the most common way business owners lose the benefit of entity protection.
 When a business owner personally guarantees a lease, loan, or vendor agreement, the owner becomes individually liable for that obligation.
-If the business defaults, the creditor can pursue both the business assets and the owner’s personal assets.
+If the business defaults, the creditor can pursue both the business assets and the owner’s personal assets—and the creditor does not have to attempt collection from the business first.

 Most lenders and commercial landlords require personal guarantees from closely held business owners.
 The guarantee cannot always be avoided, but its scope can sometimes be negotiated.
-Limiting the guarantee to a specific dollar amount, including a burndown provision that reduces the guarantee over time, or requiring the guarantee to expire after a set period can all reduce personal exposure.
+Limiting the guarantee to a specific dollar amount, including a burndown provision that reduces exposure over time, or requiring the guarantee to expire after a set period all reduce personal risk.

 The operating agreement should address personal guarantees.
-Some agreements require member consent before any member can guarantee a business obligation.
+Some agreements require member consent before any member guarantees a business obligation.
 Others specify that the guaranteeing member bears the risk of loss if the guarantee is called, protecting the other members’ capital.

-Retirement accounts including ERISA-qualified plans and IRAs are protected under federal and Florida law with no dollar cap.
-Business owners who maximize contributions to 401(k) plans, SEP-IRAs, or defined benefit plans place those funds beyond the reach of both business and personal creditors.
+Retirement accounts—including ERISA-qualified plans, 401(k)s, SEP-IRAs, and defined benefit plans—are protected under federal and Florida law with no dollar cap.
+Business owners who maximize contributions to qualified retirement plans place those funds beyond the reach of both business and personal creditors.

-Life insurance cash values and annuity contracts are exempt from creditors under Florida Statute § 222.14.
+Life insurance cash values and annuity contracts are exempt from creditors under Florida law.
+Business owners with non-exempt liquid wealth can convert exposed investment assets into annuity contracts to move them into a protected category.

 Tenancy by the entirety protects jointly held marital assets from the individual creditors of either spouse.
 A married business owner whose spouse is not involved in the business can protect jointly held bank accounts, brokerage accounts, and real estate from judgments against the owner individually.

 The timing and destination of distributions matters.
-Distributions that flow directly into exempt or protected accounts—retirement plans, annuities, or a jointly held entireties account—preserve the protection that existed at the business level.
+Distributions that flow directly into exempt or protected accounts, such as retirement plans, annuities, or a jointly held entireties account, preserve protection.
 Distributions that land in an individually held brokerage account are immediately exposed to garnishment.

 Business owners who receive regular distributions should structure the flow so that operating income moves into protected categories before accumulating in exposed accounts.

-Business owners with significant non-exempt liquid wealth face a problem that Florida’s exemptions and LLC structuring alone cannot solve.
-Investment accounts, cash reserves, and non-homestead real estate held individually are exposed to judgment creditors.
+Business owners with substantial non-exempt liquid wealth face a problem that Florida’s exemptions and LLC structuring alone cannot solve.
+Investment accounts, cash reserves, and non-homestead real estate held individually are all exposed to judgment creditors.

 An offshore trust paired with a domestic LLC provides protection that domestic structures cannot match.
 A Cook Islands trust places legal ownership with a foreign trustee in a jurisdiction whose courts do not enforce U.S. judgments.
 The business owner retains day-to-day control through the domestic LLC.
 If a creditor threat materializes, the trust structure allows assets to be repositioned beyond U.S. court reach.

-Fraudulent transfer laws allow creditors to challenge transfers made after a claim arises or when the transferor was insolvent.
+Fraudulent transfer laws allow creditors to challenge transfers made with the intent to hinder or delay collection, or transfers made while the transferor was insolvent.
 The strongest asset protection plans are implemented before any business dispute, lawsuit, or financial difficulty materializes.

 The most common timing mistake for business owners is waiting until the business faces trouble to begin protecting personal assets.
-A business owner who sees a contract dispute developing and starts moving personal investments into exempt accounts or offshore structures faces a higher risk that those transfers will be challenged.
-The transfers themselves may be permissible, but the timing creates an inference of intent that makes the creditor’s case easier to prove.
+A business owner who sees a contract dispute developing and starts moving personal investments into exempt accounts or offshore structures faces a higher risk that those transfers will be scrutinized.
+The timing creates an inference of intent that makes the creditor’s case easier to argue.

 Gideon Alper